Amamgbu/predictionapp/README.md

 * Dockerfile: This file sets up Docker image.
 * run_docker.sh: Shell script responsible for creating a docker image from the Dockerfile, listing the images and starting a docker container
 * upload_docker.sh: This script uploads a docker image to docker hub of ID provided.
-* run_kubernetes.sh: This script runs the docker image in a kubernetes cluster.
+* run_kubernetes.sh: Shell script responsible for running image in Kubernetes cluster.
-* make_prediction.sh: This script tests the microservice deployed by sending data to deployed app which in turn makes predictions.
+* make_prediction.sh: Shell script responsible for testing deployed microservice with dummy data in order to make predictions.

 &nbsp;